Trends and climate

 - the level of harm to society.

-The Leading Group's opinions, although not legally binding, contain practical guidance relating to anti-commercial bribery and gifts and business hospitality in China.
+The Leading Group's opinions, although not legally binding, contain practical guidance relating to bribery and gifts and business hospitality in China.

 - offering cash gifts or their equivalent (eg, securities with cash value, payment vouchers and commercial prepaid cards) to government officials in the context of their public service activities;